DavidGregory084/il2ssd/README.md

 ### Requirements:

-[Java JRE 7][1] must be installed.
+[Java JRE 8][1] must be installed.

 ### Implemented:

-- Cross-platform compatibility: Simple Server Daemon is based upon Java SE 7, the JavaFX 2.x framework and Clojure.
-As such, it is capable of running on most desktop operating systems as long as the JavaFX runtime is available.
+- Cross-platform compatibility: Simple Server Daemon is capable of running on most desktop operating systems as long as the Java 8 runtime is available.
 - Remote server console connection: As long as you have unblocked access to the server console port via TCP and your IP is whitelisted in confs.ini, you should be able to connect.
 - Direct access to the remote console via the interface: Simple Server Daemon features a console area for direct command entry and console monitoring.
 - Local usage for direct mission file selection and loading: Select your il2server.exe and .mis file directly.